Janusz Wojtusiak

 Janusz R. Wojtusiak (February 21, 1942 – May 2, 2012) was a Polish entomologist and son of the well-known Polish biologist, Roman Wojtusiak, Professor at the Jagiellonian University.

 He presented his Ph.D. thesis in 1971.
 It concerned the morphology of the family Adelidae.

 In 1994, he received a professorial nomination from the President of the Republic of Poland, Lech Wałęsa.

-Janusz Wojtusiak's son, also Janusz Wojtusiak, is a computer scientist and a faculty member at George Mason University in Virginia.